Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Kerry Carpenter At The Plate

-- Carpenter has picked up an RBI in 35.1% of his games this season, with two or more RBI in 16.0% of his games.
-He has also produced three or more runs in six contests.
+- Carpenter has had an RBI in 33 games this season (34.7%), including 15 multi-RBI outings (15.8%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 36 of 94 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.